AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 The AF server name, or its alternate display name, displays on the PI to OCS Agents page within OCS and is referenced in the path of an asset's metadata, which is visible in Asset Explorer (`__Path`).

-The Data Archive name, or its alternate display name, appears in the PI to OCS Agents window within OCS, and is used in the StreamIDs created by a transfer.
+The Data Archive name, or its alternate display name, appears in the PI to OCS Agents window within OCS, and is used in the StreamIds created by a transfer.
 StreamIds have the format `PI_[DataArchiveServerName]_[PIPointIDNumber]`.

 **Note:** Setting an alternate display name for a Data Archive must be done *before* the initial start of a transfer.
 StreamIds are immutable.
 Once a stream is built, to change it you must delete all the original streams, configure the alternate display name, and restart the transfer.